This is the second entry in my position-by-position grading of the 2009 Miami Dolphins, and today I'll be focusing on the team's running backs.

 Looking as talented and fresh as ever, Williams topped 1,100 yards rushing and scored 13 total touchdowns (11 rushing, two receiving), despite taking a backseat to Brown for more than half the season.

-Williams' undersized hands gave him problems late, as he dropped a few very catchable passes and fumbled five times, including four times during a two-game span against the Jaguars
+Williams' undersized hands gave him problems late, as he dropped a few very catchable passes and fumbled five times, including four times during a two-game span against the Jaguars and Titans in December.

 That being the case, Williams' highly-productive running allowed the Dolphins' offense to not miss a beat after the injury to Brown, and also eased the development of young starting quarterback Chad Henne.